Have you noticed your child walking and running differently? Has your child been complaining about heel pain?

-If your child is experiencing heel pain and is involved in a high impact sport such as soccer, basketball, or baseball, hell cups are a must.
-They will significantly reduce your kids’ heel pain and in most cases make completely eliminate it.
+If your child is experiencing heel pain and is involved in a high impact activities or sports such as soccer, basketball, or baseball, the correct type of heel cups swill significantly reduce your kids’ heel pain and in most cases completely eliminate it.

 The type of heel cup that I have fitted before is called Tuli’s Heel Cup.
 This is the heel cup that I am the most comfortable recommending since I have seen all the benefits that it provides.

 These heel cup will cushion the area of your kids’ heels where they are feeling the pain and protect it.

 Below you can find the most recommended Tuli’s Heel Cup for kids who are experiencing heel pain: